alttch/eva3/doc/notifiers.rst

 DEBUG, 20 - INFO, default, 30 - WARNING, 40 - ERROR, 50 - CRITICAL).

-When subscribing notifier to state changes, you may also always specify item types (comma separated) or use '#' for all types with *-v TYPES* param, groups with *-g GROUPS*.
+When subscribing notifier to state changes, you may also always specify item types (comma separated) or use '#' for all types with *-v TYPE* param, groups with *-g GROUPS*.
 Optionally you may specify the particular items to subscribe notifier to with *-I ITEMS*.

 .. note::

-    For the each "state" subscription you must specify either types and groups or item IDs.
+    For the each "state" subscription you must specify either type and groups or item IDs.

 Example:

-    uc-notifier subscribe -i test2 -p state -v '#' -g 'hall/#'
+    uc-notifier subscribe state test1 -v '#' -g 'hall/#'

-subscribes the notifier to the events of the status change of all the items in the 'hall' group subgroups.
+subscribes the notifier *test1* to the events of the status change of all the items in the *hall* group subgroups.

 Subscription to "action" requires the params similar to "state".
 Additionally, *-a '#'* should be specified to subscribe to all the action statuses or *-a